Maverun/Nurevam/Site/faq.md

 >This is, so that you can stay informed.
 Normally, this is for admins/mods who want to be kept informed and not confused about what happens.(I kinda don't like the edit/delete message, it is the user's privacy, right...)

 ##I got request about...
 >You got an idea or any request?
-Feel free to PM me or [join the server here](https://discordapp.com/invite/010erZHcMcH15gTLZ) and I will hink about it.
+Feel free to PM me or [join the server here](https://discordapp.com/invite/010erZHcMcH15gTLZ) and I will think about it.

 ##I found a bug/problem...
 >Really?!
 Rats, those are hiding from me!
 Please PM me or [join the server here](https://discordapp.com/invite/010erZHcMcH15gTLZ), I will gladly do my best to fix them!